Wall Street ends down; Twitter rallies after-hours

 "If we started to see more negative outlooks, that would be a reason to pause, but so far this earnings season speaks to the health of corporate America and suggests markets still have room to run," said David Lebovitz, global market strategist at J.P.
 Morgan Funds in New York.

-The Nasdaq's decline was tempered by biotechnology shares, with the Nasdaq Biotech index .NBI up 1.1 percent.
+The Nasdaq's decline was tempered by biotechnology shares, with the Nasdaq Biotech index up 1.1 percent.

-Dow components Pfizer (PFE.N) and Merck (MRK.N), the No. 1 and No. 2 U.S. drug companies, respectively, reported better-than-expected results.
+Dow components Pfizer and Merck, the No. 1 and No. 2 U.S. drug companies, respectively, reported better-than-expected results.
 Merck's new drugs offset declining sales of those facing generic competition.
 Pfizer was helped by growing sales of its cancer medicines.
 Merck rose 1.1 percent at $58.58 while Pfizer shed 1.2 percent to $29.73.

 Economic data had little impact on the direction of equities.